OshiBoii/Types-of-Functions---ETH-AVAX_Galura/README.md

 # Silver ERC-20 Token Solidity Contract

 This project implements a basic ERC-20 token called *Silver* (SLVR) on the Ethereum blockchain.
 The contract includes features such as minting, burning, and transferring tokens.
 Only the contract owner can mint new tokens, while any user can burn and transfer tokens.
-The implementation avoids redundant libraries for simplicity in academic demonstration, providing an opportunity to understand fundamental token operations.
-Feel free to modify the token name and symbol. 😊

 ---

 ## Table of Contents